 Although it doesn't appear to be recently updated in some areas, Pomegranate Words features free access to brief online lessons in poetry and creative writing.
 Choose from lesson such as proper use of meter in poetry, tips on creating characters, and how to develop your plot.
 Anyone can access these lessons and you don't need to create an account.

-Purdue University's Online Writing Lab (OWL) provides resources related to proper writing formatting in MLA, APA, and Chicago styles.
+Purdue University's Online Writing Lab (OWL) provides resources related to proper writing formatting in MLA, APA, and Chicago styles as well has help creating a bibliography.
 Their simple grammar guides can help with questions like when a comma is necessary or whether to italicize a title.
 You can also find fun and easy exercises related to spelling, grammar, and other writing staples.

 The Teen section at poetryfoundation.org features articles, podcasts, and videos to help teens in all aspects of poetry.
 You'll find tips on understanding and writing poems along with featured poems by famous poets.